Dental Health

 Puppies must have bones in their diet.
 They need calcium and minerals from nature for proper development and growth of their bones.
 Synthetic calcium supplements are not recommended as they can do more damage than good.

 Bones must be raw, never cooked or dried and suitable for the size and age of dog.
-We have the NT’s largest range of bones suitable for small to large puppies and dogs, including duck wings, croc legs, organic chicken bones, lamb bones, beef brisket and 4 types of Roo bones just to name a few.
+We have the NT’s largest range of bones suitable for small to large puppies and dogs, including duck wings, turkey necks, croc legs, organic chicken bones, lamb bones, beef brisket and 4 types of Roo bones just to name a few.

 If you've never fed bones and are nervous or need some help on how to start, come in and chat to our staff.
 We will help you select bones appropriate for your puppy or dogs' size and age.